OsvaldoBecker/TS-Bank-NUnit/README.md

-# Project to perform Unit and Integration tests
+# A project to perform Unit and Integration tests

 Supports Unit Tests and Integration Tests
 - C# codes